eclipsevortex/SubVortex/README.md

 - Public SubVortex load balancer

 > Note: The Road Map will be updated if there are any changes

+## Credits

+Bittensor technology is still new and promising, and participants are eager to support each other.
+That's why the SubVortex team would like to express our gratitude to everyone who has helped us reach where we are today:

+- **Bittensor**: for providing a subnet template that enabled us to quickly set up our subnet.
+- **Subtensor**: for their local subtensor, scripts, and invaluable assistance.
+- **Subnet Storage (SN21)**: for their excellent subnet design, which adheres to best practices and simplifies the lives of developers.
+- **Users**: YES!!!
+Without you, we are nothing, and our vision to advance this new technology would never have materialized.
+- **Others**: undoubtedly, there are many other contributors deserving of recognition, and we look forward to acknowledging them in the future.

+Please don't hesitate to reach out if we've inadvertently omitted anyone, and you'd like us to give them a special shout-out on our GitHub!

 ## Conclusion